Skip to content

 C — min volumeEE25N874.101.3196.4%0.24151PASS

-Design C is thermally safe at 40°C ambient but marginally so — at 55°C ambient, the 51°C rise pushes junction temperature to 106°C, violating the constraint.
-The Pareto front makes this boundary explicit before any hardware exists.
+Design C is thermally safe at 40°C ambient but marginally so.
+At 55°C ambient, the 51°C rise pushes junction temperature to 106°C, violating the constraint.
+The Pareto front makes this boundary explicit before you've built any hardware.
+That's valuable — most engineers don't discover thermal margin problems until the prototype is smoking.

 Comparing Core Materials

 The optimizer answers the material selection question automatically.
-For 100 kHz, the pattern is consistent:
+For 100 kHz, the pattern is consistent across multiple runs:

 MaterialVendorCmC_mα\alphaβ\betaBsatB_{sat} (T)Typical range